 The finance professional: the indispensable link in the order-to-cash process| FinTech Barometer 2020

-There is a lot of talk in financial departments about digitising processes in order to work even more effectively and efficiently.
-But what happens when a customer hasn’t paid a bill?
+There is a lot of talk in financial departments about digitising processes in order to work even more effectively and efficiently, especially in the current uncertain times we operate in.
+But what happens when a customer hasn’t paid a bill due to financial difficulties?
 Are automated processes best positioned to solve problems of a delicate nature with the customer?
-In this whitepaper, we focus on the most important factor within the order-to-cash process: the finance professional themself.
+In this whitepaper, we focus on the most important factor within the order-to-cash process: the finance professional himself.